amirsabahi/docker-cli-cheatsheet/README.md

 ### Docker Compose

-docker compose build `Build the images`
+docker compose build `Build the images.
+Use -f to specify the file location`

 docker compose start `Start the containers`

-docker compose stop `Stop the containers`
+docker compose stop `Stop the containers but they remain in memory`

-docker compose up -d `Build and start`
+docker compose up -d `Build and start.
+Use -d to run in background`

 docker compose ps `List what's running`

-docker compose rm `Remove from memory`
+docker compose rm `Remove containers from memory`

 docker compose down `Stop and remove`